Breeding-Insight/grape-leaf-morphometrics/README.md

 Develop a Python pipeline using a cutting-edge Mask R-CNN to automatically extract key morphological traits from grape leaf images.
 Analyze traits, including leaf area, length, width, height, serration, and lobe count.
-Process historical leaf photographs from the Geneva location Create a reliable, reproducible workflow for future leaf analysis
+Process historical leaf photographs from the Geneva location.
+Create a reliable, reproducible workflow for future leaf analysis

 ## Description